o) Provisions, contingent liabilities and contingent asset Provisions

 ** Terms of loan and security details

-2) Term loan - II availed from HDFC Bank by securing first charge on the specific assets procured under ATUF Scheme - repayable in 5 years on half yearly basis, commencing from February 25, 2021.
+1) cured under ATUF Scheme - repayable in 5 years on half yearly basis, commencing from February 25, 2021.
+This loan has been fully repaid in the current year.

-There are no proceed ngs i nitiated or are pendi ng agai nst the company for holdi ng any benami property under the Benami Transacti ons (Prohi biti on) Act, 1988 (45 of 1988) and rules made thereunder
+There are no proceedings initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988)

 The Company did not have any transactions with Companies struck off under Section 248 of Companies Act, 2013 or Section 560 of Companies Act, 1956 considering the information available with the Company.